 The consumer adoption of Periscope throughout its first year of public operation is impressive—more than 200 million broadcasts—and means that, depending on your demographic, potential attendees may be familiar with and therefore more inclined to check out your live-streaming content if on this platform.

-Currently, live streaming content with this service requires an actual computer and webcam (or attached camcorder)—fine for most laptops, but a no-go if you’re seeking a mobile-only solution.
-Viewers can, of course, watch the stream via mobile devices—you just can’t broadcast from mobile, yet.
+Traditionally, live streaming content with this service required an actual computer and webcam (or attached camcorder)—fine for most laptops.
+Recently, the platform enabled streams from mobile devices, too.
+Viewers can, of course, watch the stream via mobile devices.
 YouTube Live is actually a fairly robust service, with privacy settings, real-time analytics, live chat and even opportunities for easy monetization of your stream, but remains ideal for a stationary camera stream.
 (Step-by-step directions for getting started with YouTube Live.)

 Later this year will see the launch of YouTube Connect, which should be stout competition for Periscope and other free, mobile-first streaming options.
 Stay tuned!